 Add the Lye to the Water

-If your recipe calls for adding sugar or salt to the lye water solution, add it to the water before you add the lye.
-Stir the water well to make sure the sugar or salt is completely dissolved and then move on to adding the lye to the water.
+If your soap recipe calls for adding sugar or salt to the lye solution, add it to the water before you mix in the lye.
+Stir the water well to make sure the sugar or salt is completely dissolved.

-CAUTION: Always add the lye to the water, not the other way around.
-Adding the water to the lye can cause a volcano-like reaction in the pitcher.
-Do not breathe the fumes given off by the... mixture.
-Open windows or turn on fans while working.Continue to 5 of 7 below.
+Always add the lye to the water, not the other way around.
+Adding the water to the lye can cause a volcano-like reaction with the mixture bubbling over.

 Stir the Lye and Water Mixture